 There are different costs to photocopying and printing.
 For a complete list, please see our Library Fees and Charges page.

 Credit can be added to your Library card through specific auto-loader machines that accept payment in coins, notes or credit card.
 These machines do not give change, though extra credit will stay on your card for future use.

 Remote access printing is also available.
 You will need to access Web Print and log in with your library membership to upload your file.
 Please note that only certain file formats are supported and file size limits apply.
 Once it has been uploaded, print jobs can then be released through the printer at any of our five City of Ryde Library branches.

-Scanning services are available for free at all City of Ryde Libraries for those with a valid Ryde Library Service membership.
+Scanning services are available for free at all City of Ryde Libraries.

 Specific computers have scanners attached to them for ease of access.
 Scans can be made in colour and then attached to an email or saved onto a USB device.
 Instructions for use are available on the scanners themselves.